ikramulhaqch/LexicalAnalyzer/README.md

 	4   3  -1
 	-1 -1  101

-	this is a simple transition table for 5 states(each row except 1st representing a state) and 2 symbols having ASCII 97 and 98 last column is showing that if the state is final or not. if the state is final(accepting) then last column will have non zero value.
+This is a simple transition table for 5 states(each row except 1st representing a state) and 2 symbols having ASCII 97 and 98 last column is showing that if the state is final or not. if the state is final(accepting) then last column will have non zero value.
 This will be input file giving information about your language and characters including in it.

 Formet of output having transition table(output.txt):